onthegocode/AcceptBlueiFrameWrapper/README.md

 ```

 ## Charge:
-This function allows you to charge token that you get from the submit() method.
+This function allows you to charge the token that you get from the submit() method.
 It takes an object as a parameter where the Amount and Source are required.
 But you have other options such as Avs_Address, Avs_Zip, CVV2, Expiry_Month, Expiry_Year, and Software (These options are optional).

 The Charge function needs to be wrapped in some kind of click or submit event.